 First of all, the island has mountanious landscapes, and most of the roads are characterized by these capabilities.
-If you have never driven in mountains before, be very careful: use your gears to downshift and reduce your speed instead of using your brakes.
-Driving on the main roads is not too difficult, but you must keep watching the increased traffic during the summer months.
-Several tourists are visiting Lefkada from May to September, so the roads of the island are filled with unexperienced drivers who are just discovering the roads of island.
+If you have never driven in mountains before, be very careful.
+Use your gears to downshift and reduce your speed instead of using your brakes.
+Driving on the main roads is not too difficult, but you must keep in mind that traffic increases significantly in the summer months.
+Most of the tourists are visiting Lefkada from May to September, so the roads of the island may filled with unexperienced drivers who are just discovering the roads of island.

 Speed limits in Lefkada

 The GPS works well at most of the time, but keep your eye on the road signs, because occasionally the navigation fails and will take you to dirt roads.
 Road signs were made mostly in Greek and English language, but that does not mean you will always see them.
 Sometimes the signs are hidden by trees or just missing, so a map of Lefkada can be very useful.

 - In the villages there are several one ways roads, so always be sure of the traffic rules before you drive into a street.

 - Always wear your seatbelt, whilst the car is moving – it is recommended for your passengers as well.
 Children under 10 years must sit in the back seat.

 - Follow the parking rules!
 Do not park on closing lines or at parking forbidden signs.